 Join us for this ground-breaking series of monthly PRECIOUS networking events for women of colour in business.

-Tickets are £10 and include a networking drinks reception.
+Early Bird tickets are £10 and include a networking drinks reception.

 Don’t forget we have over £5m worth of online market reports from top publishers Mintel, Frost & Sullivan, Euromonitor amongst others, company data for over 144 million UK and global companies, over 60 million patents and more.
 With a Reader Pass you can access all of these resources for free before or after your workshop (or in the break if you can’t keep away!) and get your business ahead of the competition.

 Founder & CEO | rainchq

 She started her career at Fidelity Investments and has over 15 years experience across the investment management and professional services industries.

 Outside of rainchq, Davinia is a board director for Talawa, a company established more than 30 years ago to improve black representation in theatre.
 She is the mother of two young daughters who are the best mini-rainmakers and her ultimate inspiration.